 Different fund types (e.g. ETFs, open-ended investment companies) and fund share classes are subject to different fees and expenses (which may affect performance).
 They may also have different minimum investment requirements and be entitled to different services.

 Current holdings are subject to risk.
 Holdings are subject to change at any time.
 An investment in an ETF involves risk, including the loss of principal.
 Investment return, price, yield and Net Asset Value (NAV) will fluctuate with changes in market conditions.
 Investments may be worth more or less than the original cost when redeemed.

-Buying or selling ETF shares on an exchange may require the payment of brokerage commissions.
+Buying or selling ETF shares on an exchange may require the payment of fees, such as brokerage commissions, and other fees to financial intermediaries.
+In addition, an investor may incur costs attributed to the difference between the highest price a buyer is willing to pay to purchase shares of the Fund (bid) and the lowest price a seller is willing to accept for shares of the Fund (ask) when buying or selling shares in the secondary market (the bid-ask spread).
 Due to the costs inherent in buying or selling Fund shares, frequent trading may detract significantly from investment returns.
 Investment in Fund shares may not be advisable for investors who expect to engage in frequent trading.

 ETF shares may be bought or sold throughout the day at their market price on the exchange on which they are listed.
 However, there can be no guarantee that an active trading market for PIMCO ETF shares will develop or be maintained, or that their listing will continue or remain unchanged.

 Investing in the bond market is subject to certain risks including the risk that fixed income securities will decline in value because of changes in interest rates; the risk that fund shares could trade at prices other than the net asset value; and the risk that the manager's investment decisions might not produce the desired results.